 Dr. Kathryn Mengerink is Executive Director at the Waitt Institute.
 From 2006 -2016 Dr. Mengerink served as Director of the Ocean Program at the Environmental Law Institute.
 Under her leadership, the Ocean Program launched law and policy projects related to regional ocean management, coastal zoning, fisheries management and enforcement, aquaculture, ocean and coastal restoration, offshore energy development, marine protection, Alaska Natives rights and ocean management, environmental DNA, deep seabed mining and more.
 In addition, Dr. Mengerink is a Lecturer Scripps Institution of Oceanography, where she teaches ocean law and policy and serves as an advisor to the Center for Marine Biodiversity and Conservation.
 She holds a B.S. in Zoology (Texas A&M University), Ph.D. in Marine Biology from SIO (UC San Diego) and a J.D. with a certificate of specialization in environmental law (UC Berkeley).

 Tamara Marshall was born and raised in San Diego, California.
 In her role as the Institute’s Operations Manager she focuses on finances, contracts, and generally keeping the organization running smoothly.
 She joined the Waitt team as an employee of the Avalon Capital Group 2005.
 Over the past 10 years, she has held numerous positions within the organization across the areas of human resources, administration, operations, finance, legal, and investments.
 She is an experienced professional accountant with a background in entrepreneurship and small business advising.
-Tamara has a Bachelor’s degree in accounting, and is currently pursuing her law degree at Thomas Jefferson School of Law (graduating December 2016).
-Tamara aspires to use her law degree to make a difference in the world, and to give back to the community — starting with ocean conservation!
-She has four delightful children and enjoys family hikes and camping trips.
+Tamara has a Bachelor’s degree in accounting, and has completed her law degree at Thomas Jefferson School of Law.
+Tamara aspires to use her law degree to make a difference in the world, and to give back to the community.

 Andy Estep, Science and Field Manager